-Upon laboratory retention, the Partner shall provide the laboratory with a list of the names and URLs or off-line addresses of at least three retailers from which the sample may be purchased, including the manufacturer website if relevant.
+Upon laboratory retention, the Partner shall provide the laboratory with a list of the names and URLs or off-line addresses of at least one retailer from which the sample may be purchased, including the manufacturer website if relevant.
 The Partner shall verify at the time it creates this list that the computers to be tested are available through those retailers.
-Also, the Partner shall authorize the laboratory to share all test data and results with EPA.
-The laboratory shall not inform Partners where the sample is purchased, but laboratories may, at their discretion, include the Partner in all other communications between the laboratory and EPA.
+For in-house laboratories, units may be obtained from the production line, but must be representative of other units coming off the manufacturing line.